 Your pet has had major surgery, which requires general anesthesia.
 The patient is completely asleep and unable to feel or move.
 In female dogs and cats, the uterus and ovaries are removed through a small incision in the abdominal wall.
 Females are unable to get pregnant.
 In both male dogs and cats, the scrotum is not removed, only the testicles.
 Removal of the testicles prevents the production of sperm and the male dog or cat will no longer be able to father puppies or kittens.
 Your pet has received pain medication.

 Female dogs and cats have a mid-line incision in their abdomen.
 Male dogs have an incision just above the scrotum and male cats have two incisions, one in each side of the scrotum.
 Check the incision site daily.
 What you see on the day of surgery is what we consider normal.
 There should be no drainage.
 Redness and swelling should be minimal.
 Males may appear as if they still have testicles — this is normal, the swelling should subside gradually through the recovery period.
 DO NOT ALLOW YOUR PET TO LICK OR CHEW AT THE INCISION.

 To avoid this, we strongly recommend you purchase an Elizabethan-collar (e-collar) or a surgical onesie.
 If your pet licks, he/she can open the incision or cause infection, incurring additional veterinary costs.
-For your convenience, the e-collars can be purchased (and fitted) at our clinics for $16, or a surgical onesie for $31.
+For your convenience, the e-collars can be purchased (and fitted) at our clinics for $17, or a surgical onesie for $31.
 Both are also available at most pet stores.
-The collar or onesie should remain on your pet until new (pink) tissue appears at the incision site (7-10 days).
+The collar or onesie should remain on your pet until your pet’s incision has fully healed which can take at least 7-10 days.

 If your female dog or cat was in heat at the time of surgery, you must keep them away from un-neutered males for at least two weeks.
 While they are unable to become pregnant, they will still attract intact males, for a short period of time.